facebook/yoga/javascript/README.md

 # yoga-layout

-This package provides JavaScript bindings for the Yoga layout engine as either WebAssembly (for browsers, Node) or asm.js (other clients or clients unable to read package export maps).
+This package provides prebuilt JavaScript bindings for the Yoga layout engine.
+Both WebAssembly and asm.js variants are packaged, with the optimal loaded based on platform.

 ## Usage